AmarJeetY/MyCypressFrameworkForUIandAPITesting/README.md

 https://snipcart-react-gatsby.netlify.app/

-I was not able to finish testing beyond buying an item as on my machine cart window does not open.
-I am very sorry for this.
-It does open on my friends PC but not on my pc.
-There is some issue with my pc which prevents it from opening.
-I spent a lot of time investigating this but was not able to fix the issue.So this exercise is incomplete.

 Cypress - integration - apitesting - Foreign Exchange => This folder has feature and step definition file for testing API endpoints at below website

 https://api.ratesapi.io/api/